-WESM's partnership with True Blue Jazz has increased awareness of the local music scene, especially along the beach areas of Delaware.
-Their successful True Blue Jazz Festival in October, which WESM promoted and helped sponsor, is a quality barometer of the support for jazz.
 The partnership with University of Maryland Eastern Shore has increased awareness of the many different programs and initiatives at this historical black university.
 Through a collaboration with Salisbury University, the live jazz programs on WESM are now simulcast on WSDL, expanding the reach of these shows to the beach areas of the Delmarva Peninsula.
 And WESM is now promoted on WSCL and WSDL, expanding the potential listener base for WESM.
-Our broadcast of the National Folk Festival and collaboration with the City of Salisbury increased awareness of local and national music performers.
+Our broadcast of the Maryland Folk Festival and collaboration with the City of Salisbury increased awareness of local and national music performers.
 And increased local awareness of WESM.
+The collaboration has also provided WESM with the airing of the award winning Delmarva Today program, produced at WSDL (Salisbury University).
+Delmarva Today covers a wide range of important environmental, political and cultural issues impacting the Delmarva Peninsula.